elasticpath/react-pwa-reference-storefront/documentation/extending.md

 ## Creating New Containers in React

-1. In the `src/containers` directory, create a new folder for the page.
+1. In the `src/containers` directory, create a new directory for the page.
 2. Name the directory.<br/> Name of the directory and the corresponding page must be the same.
-For example if the name page name is `MyPage`, name of the container must also be `MyPage`.
+For example, if the page name is `MyPage`, name the container `MyPage`.
-3. In the `src/containers/<PageName>` directory, create a new `.jsx` file for the page.
-For example, `src/containers/MyPage/MyPage.jsx`.
+3. In the `src/containers/<PageName>` directory, create a new `.jsx` file for the page. <br/>For example, `src/containers/MyPage/MyPage.jsx`.
-4. Copy the contents of an existing page to the new page to populate the page with the required structure.
+4. Populate thepage with the required structure by copying the contents of an existing page to the new page.
 5. Name the class of page with page name.
-6. In the `src/components/routes.js` directory:
+6. In the `src/components/routes.js` directory:<br/>
-	* Import the new page.
+	 a.
+Import the new page.<br/>
-	* Define the desired routing path for the page.
+	 b.
+Define the desired routing path for the page.<br/>
 7. In the `.jsx ` file of the page:
-	* Update the export settings of the page with page name to view the changes in the storefront.
+	* To view the changes in the storefront, update the export settings with page name.
-	* Add all required components and content for the page.
+	* Add all required components and content.
 8. In the `src/containers/<PageName>/<PageName>.less` directory, add the required custom CSS.

 ## Creating New Components in React